-“Beautifully restored dwelling turned 3-suite guesthouse gem, in the heart of the historical centre”
+“Beautifully restored home turned boutique guesthouse, in the heart of the historical centre”

-A friend suggested she open up the house to paying guests and in 2010 the 3-suite Pousada Casa de Paraty opened.
-Jô's expert eye and exquisite taste showcases a relaxed home for guests who appreciate the comforts of rain showers, high-thread-count linens on blissful beds, bountiful breakfasts, and white-on-white uncluttered interiors.
+A friend suggested she open up the house's 3 suites to paying guests, which to our delight she did in 2010.
+Later, in 2017, she added 2 further suites - mini-apartments really - in a second building in the outlying Caboré district.
+Jô's expert eye and exquisite taste have created a relaxed home for guests who appreciate the comforts of rain showers, high-thread-count linens on blissful beds, bountiful breakfasts, and white-on-white uncluttered interiors.
+There's just the right amount of shabby-chic; everything is immaculately kept.
 Step through the blue front door into the living room, which flows out to the patio with its plunge pool, pergola and tropical plantings.
 Venture out into Atlantic rainforest to slide down waterfalls, visit cachaça distilleries, hire a boat to sublime beaches and swim in turquoise seas.
-We still wish to be in Paraty.
+Gorgeous.

-- Close to all amenities and sights of the historical centre as well as the pier for boat trips to the islands and beaches, yet on one of the quieter streets so the Pousada itself is very tranquil
+- The Pousada is close to the historical centre and the boat pier (for trips to islands and beaches), but being on one of the quieter streets is very tranquil

 - Great value for money

-- The Pousada is flexibly set up so suits couples and families alike
+- The Pousada is flexibly set up for couples and families alike

-- Lovely details include the shutters, Main Suite's balcony, fresh flowers everywhere, and just the right amount of shabby-chic feel; everything is immaculately kept
+- Lovely details include the shutters, the Main Suite's balcony, fresh flowers everywhere

 - No suites can be configured as twins

-- Don't expect the full amenities of a hotel as the Pousada provides a more informal experience; that said, we didn't lack any mod cons
+- Don't expect the full amenities of a hotel:the Pousada provides a more informal experience, and Jô's English is limited

-- Book early for High Season, as the Pousada only has 3 suites so books up quickly
+- Book early for High Season, as there are only 5 suites

 Best time to go